SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 2. Decompress that archive to a location outside of the game folder, like `d:\installers`.
 3. Check that the file `gameoptions.yaml` is visible just under the folder or un-nest folders until it is.
 4. Since this guide expects to be dealing with the RE2 Beta scenario, we will name the folder RE2Beta.
-4. Check that the a scenario folder with the same name does not exist in: `d:\empyrion\Content\Scenarios`.
+5. Check that a scenario folder with the same name does not exist in: `d:\empyrion\Content\Scenarios`.
-5. Migrate the scenario folder to: `d:\empyrion\Content\Scenarios`.
+6. Migrate the scenario folder to: `d:\empyrion\Content\Scenarios`.
 7. Apply any changes to the game the are desired.
-6. Initial game defaults are stored in: `gameoptions.yaml` and should be set before starting the game for the first time.
+6. Initial game defaults are stored in: `d:\empyrion\Content\Scenarios\RE2Beta\gameoptions.yaml` and should be set before starting the game for the first time.
 It is possible to use the EAH to apply these settings without starting the game server.
 Use the EAH and check/set these now.

 ### 1.10 - Game configuration
 	1.10.1 - ESM